Oluwafikayomi-Asha/Oluwafikayomi-Asha/README.md

 ### Hi there 👋

-Here are some idea to get you started:

 - 🔭 I’m currently working on Data Analytics projects
-- 👯 I’m looking to collaborate on Data analytics Project
+- 👯 I’m looking to collaborate on Data Analytics Project
-- 📫 How to reach me:
 - ⚡ Fun fact: I understand/speak bits in Spanish